nagasuga/docpy/README.md

 Allows the user to render a single function/class/file and returns a html documentation using a given template.

+Instantiating the `RenderEngine` class will take the template_dir argument which is the directory that contains the <type>.html to be used to render the object.
+The teplate_dir should contain `class.html`, `function.html`, and `module.html`

 ## Usage

 1. Import